polishchukorest/AirbusTestRep/README.md

 My solution

 Introduction:
-To test my solution two directories with original images(test_v2, train_v2) should be copied to the project as well as train_ship_segmentations_v2.csv
+To test train.py of my solution two directories with original images(test_v2, train_v2) should be copied to the project as well as train_ship_segmentations_v2.csv
 All this can be downloaded from https://www.kaggle.com/c/airbus-ship-detection/data
 My solution did not use any GPU resources because tensorflow couldn't detect CUDA library dlls.
 So, there was only 3 epochs with approximately 1-2k images, batch was 8 images.
+The variables of the model for model inference is located here https://drive.google.com/drive/folders/1B9DF5rAwryz1NlwVUlCok29PJBkJRDQ2?usp=sharing

 1. Exploratory data analysis:
    1.1.
 I've checked few rows of data and loaded a random image;